Trauma-informed, body-based care — delivered where it’s needed most.

 Therapeutic Movement & Mindfulness Program

-Recovery-oriented program for survivors of trauma and chronic stress.
+Recovery-oriented program for people who experiencing trauma and chronic stress.

 Child & Youth Programs

-Age-appropriate programs for young people experiencing trauma or stress.
+Age-appropriate wellbeing programs for young people experiencing trauma or stress.

 Team Wellbeing Program

-Tailored trauma-informed, programs for staff in high-stress and complex work environments.
+Tailored trauma-informed, wellbeing programs for staff in high-stress and complex work environments.

 *